-Gluten-free dining can sound distressingly like a synonym for salad.
-But London's demand for gluten-free food has rocketed, and now pizzas, lasagnas and pies all come gluten-free.
-Gathered up here is the comfort food - you know, the cheese-topped, piping hot or chocolate-stuffed sort - to warm the cockles of even a gluten-avoider's heart.
+'Gluten-free dining' doesn't need to be a synonym for 'salad'.
+London's demand for gluten-free food has rocketed and now pizzas, lasagnas and pies all come suitable for coeliacs.
+Here is the comfort food - you know, the cheese-topped, piping hot or chocolate-stuffed sort - to warm the cockles of even a gluten-avoider's heart.

 What restaurants mean by 'gluten-free' varies, with some pizza joints, for example, using gluten free flour but the same oven as their usual pizzas - so they aren't suitable for coeliacs.
 All of the places we've chosen, on top of turning out great food, should be happy to answer questions about their ingredients and cooking methods.

-See our article on London's best gluten-free dining here - for more advice and inspiration to keep your gluten-free eating experience safe, unstressful - and importantly, delicious.
+See our article on London's best gluten-free dining here - for more advice and inspiration to keep your gluten-free eating experience safe, unstressful - and most importantly, delicious.

-The brownies from the Free From Bakehouse
+Gluten-free brownies from the Free From Bakehouse

-Brownies, blondies, Black Forest or Red Velvet - the gluten-free decadence being sold at this bakery's Borough Market stall comes in a range of colours.
+Brownies, blondies, Black Forest or Red Velvet - the gluten-free decadence being sold at this bakery's Borough Market stall comes in a range of colours and flavours.
 There's an impressive number of great gluten-free desserts on offer in London, but a comfort food round-up wouldn't be complete without some chocolate in there.
 Make the Free From Bakehouse's toasted nut brownie your gluten-free - and soft, chewy, rich - comfort food of choice and you'll never look back.
 And be aware that buying a sharing bag of them doesn't constitute an obligation to share them.
 Just saying.

-The lasagna at La Porchetta
+Gluten-free lasagna at La Porchetta

 Check their website for more locations.Deliveroo now from Chalk Farm

-The pizza at Salusbury Foodstore
+Gluten-free pizza at Salusbury Foodstore

 An Italian we called in to consult swears he can't tell the difference between the mix of corn, polenta and rice flour in the gluten-free bases and the gluten-heavy version.
 Maybe he was just distracted by the toppings, which come with a bit of extra swagger - like the homemade chilli relish on the Vesuvio, morphing it into something more exciting than your usual pepperoni.